-Herniation of the intervertebral disk, also named disk prolapse, ruptured disk or slipped disk, occurs when the gelatinous content of the disk protrudes towards or outside the rim of the disk.
+Herniation of the intervertebral disc, also named disc prolapse, ruptured disc or slipped disc, occurs when the gelatinous content of the disc protrudes towards or outside the rim of the disc.

-Disk herniation is one of the most frequent causes of back pain mostly affecting the lower spine.
-The intervertebral disk is a cushion-like structure positioned between the vertebrae to absorb stress to the spine and facilitate movement.
+Disc herniation is one of the most frequent causes of back pain mostly affecting the lower spine.
+The intervertebral disc is a cushion-like structure positioned between the vertebrae to absorb stress to the spine and facilitate movement.

-The disc comprises a fibrous outer ring, the annulus fibrosis, and a jelly-like material filling the centre of the disk, the nucleus pulposus.
+The disc consists of a fibrous outer ring, the annulus fibrosis, and a jelly-like material filling the centre of the disc, the nucleus pulposus.

 The initial stage of the condition involves the herniation of the nucleus pulposus towards the annulus fibrosis.
 The annulus fibrosis can present one or more tears or a complete rupture causing the total or partial release of the nucleus pulposus into the outer space.
 This can produce pressure to the spinal cord and nerve roots.
 Disc herniation causes local inflammation and possible nerve damage resulting in significant pain, clinically known as radiculopathy, and in some cases severe neurological symptoms in form of paresis, e.g. foot drop.

-Herniated disks may be defined as bulges, protrusions, extrusions or sequestrations, depending on the contour of the displaced material, their volume and their distance from the centre of the disk.
+Herniated discs may be defined as bulges, protrusions, extrusions or sequestrations, depending on the contour of the displaced material, their volume and their distance from the centre of the disk.

-Bulge & Protrusion (degeneration): the disk bulges without rupturing the annulus fibrosis.
+Bulge & Protrusion (degeneration): the disc bulges without rupturing the annulus fibrosis.

 Prolapse: the nucleus pulposus is displaced to the outermost layers of the annulus fibrosis.